adriancarriger/clean-to-the-core/README.md

 * `offline`: Works offline even after a full page refresh using a [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).
 Subsequent page load times are very fast on browsers that [support service workers](http://caniuse.com/#feat=serviceworkers).
 * `accessible`: Designed to be accessible and passes the [chrome accessibility extension](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb?hl=en) audit
 * `notifications`: Uses push notifications to inform a user when a recipe timer is complete
-* `lazy routes`: Routes are lazy loaded for a faster inital load time
+* `lazy routes`: Routes are lazy loaded for a faster initial load time

 ## Demo